 Reporting & analytics

-The use of Speech Routing provides customer contact management with real-time information about possible trends and the TOP 5 frequently asked questions.
-In addition to the standard daily, weekly and monthly reports, speech routing provides insight into the handling of customer contacts per topic.
+Speech Routing provides real-time information on possible trends and TOP 5 frequently asked questions.
+In addition to the standard reports, Speech Routing provides insight into the handling of customer contacts per topic.
 It also provides a list of possible self-service applications.